 Natalie works as a Practice Manager at a mixed NHS/private practice.
 6 months ago the practice had a solar panel system installed on the roof.
 As well as lower electricity bills which have been cut by approximately one third, they are part of the Government's 'Feed-in Tariff scheme' and the practice is receiving money each month for the electricity generated.
 This money is being used to save for the installation of a ground source heat pump which the practice hope to install in 1 years time.
 An assessment of the grounds behind the practice has been carried out for this by a reputable installer.
-3b.
-Generate your own power the options available to your practice
+Sustainable Dentistry: How-to Guide for Dental Practices 3b.
+Generate your own power Actions